DurkinKid/ConnectFour/README.md

 5. Once the computer reads the function stating what determines a winner to be "true", the browser will declare a winner message.
     5a.
 Else, if no winner is declared a “draw” message will appear and result in a rematch.

+TECHNOLOGIES USED:
+    HTML, CSS, and javaScript are utilized in this project and produced via Mac.